muwa37/kolodachan/server/README.md

 # How to use:
 Default login and password for superadmin account is ***admin:admin***
-You cant change it now, i'll add this functionality later (na dnyah) :trollface:
+You can't change it now, i'll add this functionality later (na dnyah) :trollface: